eclipse-muto/muto/docs/user_guide/quick_start.md

-# Quick Start with Eclipse Muto Containers and Eclipse Symphony
+# Eclipse Muto - Quick Start with Eclipse Muto Containers and Eclipse Symphony

-## Introduction

-This guide demonstrates how to set up and deploy Eclipse Muto using pre-built container images with Eclipse Symphony integration for distributed ROS orchestration.
+This guide shows you how to deploy Eclipse Muto using pre-built container images for the fastest and most consistent deployment experience.
+You will set up and deploy Eclipse Muto using pre-built container images with Eclipse Symphony integration for distributed ROS orchestration.
 This approach eliminates the need to build Muto from source and provides a fast path to get started with containerized deployment.

+## Why Choose Container Deployment?

+Container deployment offers several key advantages:

+- **⚡ Fast Setup**: Pre-built images eliminate compilation time (5-10 minutes vs 30+ minutes)
+- **🔄 Consistent Environment**: Reproducible deployments across different systems
+- **🏗️ Multi-Architecture**: Native support for AMD64 and ARM64 architectures
+- **📦 Self-Contained**: All dependencies included, minimal host requirements
+- **🚀 Production Ready**: Optimized images for production deployments
+- **🎯 Easy Scaling**: Simple horizontal scaling for fleet deployments

 **What You'll Accomplish:**
 - Deploy Eclipse Muto using pre-built container images